+'''

-Format: RECEIVE\UNSENT(data retrieval id, buffer address, buffer size [,stream id] [, stream sequence number] [,partial flag] [,payload protocol-id])
+RECEIVE_UNSENT(data retrieval id, buffer address, buffer size

+[,stream id] [, stream sequence number] [,partial flag]

+[,payload protocol-id])

+'''

+This primitive reads a user message that has never been sent into the buffer specified by ULP.

-- o data retrieval id the identification passed to the ULP in the failure notification. - o buffer address the memory location indicated by the ULP to store the received message. - o buffer size the maximum size of data to be received, in bytes.
+data retrieval id: the identification passed to the ULP in the SEND FAILURE notification.

+buffer address: the memory location indicated by the ULP to store the received message.

+buffer size: the maximum size of data to be received, in bytes.

-- o stream id this is a return value that is set to indicate which stream the data was sent to. - o Stream Sequence Number this value is returned indicating the Stream Sequence Number that was associated with the message. - o partial flag if this returned flag is set to 1, then this message is a partial delivery of the whole message.
-When this flag is set, the stream id and Stream Sequence Number MUST accompany this receive.
-When this flag is set to 0, it indicates that no more deliveries will be received for this Stream Sequence Number. - o payload protocol-id The 32 bit unsigned integer that was sent to be sent to the peer indicating the type of payload protocol of the received data. - o Receive Unacknowledged Message
+stream id: this is a return value that is set to indicate which stream the data was sent to.

+- stream sequence number: this value is returned, indicating the Stream Sequence Number that was associated with the message. - partial flag: if this returned flag is set to 1, then this message is a partial delivery of the whole message.
+When this flag is set, the stream id and stream sequence number accompanies this primitive.
+When this flag is set to 0, it indicates that no more deliveries will be received for this stream sequence number. - payload protocol-id: The 32-bit unsigned integer that was set to be sent to the peer, indicating the type of payload protocol of the received data.